cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 1. Provision protected resources
 1. Configure protected resources for usage by application and add credentials to secret store
-1. Configure Secretless to broker connection using credentials from the secret store
+1. Configure Secretless to broker the connection to the target service using credentials from the secret store

 **As the application developer:**
 1. Configure application to connect to protected resource through interface exposed by Secretless